Cultural impact of Mariah Carey: Commercial success

-In 2025, Carey criticized the state of the music industry and compared new music to "fast food" due to its focus on speed, quantity, and instant gratification.
-She added that because of this, artists are constantly under pressure to release new material at the expense of creativity making it harder for artists to achieve longevity.

 Domestic

 Billboard records

 Carey has set and broken numerous Hot 100 records.
-She has topped the Billboard Hot 100 for 97 weeks, the most for any artist in US chart history.
-On that same chart, she has accumulated 19 number-one singles, (Note: These include: "Vision of Love", "Love Takes Time", "Someday", "I Don't Wanna Cry", "Emotions", "I'll Be There", "Dreamlover", "Hero", "Fantasy", "One Sweet Day" (with Boyz II Men), "Always Be My Baby", "Honey", "My All", "Heartbreaker", "Thank God I Found You", "We Belong Together", "Don't Forget About Us", "Touch My Body" and "All I Want for Christmas Is You".) the most for any solo artist (second behind the Beatles) and she is also the only artist to have a number-one song in each year of a decade (1990s decade).
+She has topped the Billboard Hot 100 for 100 weeks, the most for any artist in US chart history.
+On that same chart, she has accumulated 19 number-one singles.
+(Note: These include: "Vision of Love", "Love Takes Time", "Someday", "I Don't Wanna Cry", "Emotions", "I'll Be There", "Dreamlover", "Hero", "Fantasy", "One Sweet Day" (with Boyz II Men), "Always Be My Baby", "Honey", "My All", "Heartbreaker", "Thank God I Found You", "We Belong Together", "Don't Forget About Us", "Touch My Body" and "All I Want for Christmas Is You".) the most for any solo artist (second behind the Beatles).
+She is the only artist to have a number-one song in each year of a decade (1990s decade) and the only act whose first five singles all reached the summit of the chart.
 In 2020, Carey became the first solo artist to top the Billboard Hot 100 over four decades (1990s–2020s).
-Carey was the first woman to debut at number-one in the United States, with "Fantasy", and the first act to debut at number-one multiple times after "One Sweet Day" and "Honey" also debuted at the top spot.
-"One Sweet Day" spent sixteen consecutive weeks at the top of Billboards Hot 100 chart in 1996, setting the record for the most weeks atop the Hot 100 chart until surpassed in 2019 by "Old Town Road".
-"One Sweet Day" and "We Belong Together" became the best performing songs of their respective decades (1990s and 2000s), making Carey the only act to accomplish the feat twice.
-She also holds the record for the most consecutive years topping the chart (eleven).
+Carey was the first woman to debut at number-one in the United States (second overall after Michael Jackson), with "Fantasy", and the first act to debut at number-one multiple times after "One Sweet Day" and "Honey" also debuted at the top spot.
+She held the record for the most number-one debuts, until surpassed by Ariana Grande in 2020.

+"One Sweet Day" spent sixteen consecutive weeks at the top of the Hot 100 in 1996, setting the record for the most weeks atop the chart until surpassed in 2019 by "Old Town Road".
+Carey later reclaimed this record with "All I Want for Christmas is You" in 2025.
+She also scored the longest-running number-one song of the 1990s, 2000s and 2020s—with "One Sweet Day" (16 weeks), "We Belong Together" (14 weeks) and "All I Want for Christmas Is You" (20 weeks), respectively— and became the first female artist (third overall after Boyz II Men and Drake) to have three songs spend at least ten weeks atop the chart.
+Both "One Sweet Day" and "We Belong Together" became the best performing songs of their respective decades, making Carey the only act to accomplish the feat twice.
+She also holds the records for the most cumulative years (22 years) and the most consecutive years (11 years) topping the chart.
 In 1991, Carey became the second woman to have writing credits on three number-one songs in one calendar year ("Someday", "I Don't Wanna Cry" and "Emotions").
+In 2005, she became the first woman to solely occupy the top two positions of the chart, with "We Belong Together" and "Shake It Off".